home-assistant-HomeWhiz/home-assistant-HomeWhiz/linux_dev.md

 then follow the instructions at https://code.visualstudio.com/docs/setup/linux

 You can now lauch VSCode
-Follow the wizzard and at the end select the folder you created before.
+Follow the wizzard and, at the end, select the folder you created before.
 You can answer 'yes' "Do you trust the authors of the files in this folder?".
 You will be presented with a Welcome / Start screen, minimize the window for now.